emad-elsaid/jenkins-docker-compose/README.md

 ## Note

-if you turned of the containers all data related to the master will be save in a docker volume, slave will be reset, that's useful if something went south on the slave and you want to reset it, execute `docker-compose down` then run the cotainers again.
+if you turned off the containers all data related to the master will be saved in a docker volume, slave will be resetted, that's useful if things went south on the slave and you want to reset it, execute `docker-compose down` then run the cotainers again.